timvisee/ban-binance-bot/README.md

 servers disk the bot is running on after scanning.
 This is an automated process with no user intervention.

+Depending on runtime configuration for the bot, messages detected as spam may be forwarded to a logging chat, to collect and monitor all spam.

 ## License
 This project is licensed under the GNU GPL-3.0 license.
 Check out the [LICENSE](LICENSE) file for more information.